minilandl/dotfiles/README.md

 <h2>How I manage my Dotfiles<h2>

-<p align="left"> I use the git bare repository method for managing my dotfiles.Here is an article about this method of managing your dotfiles: <a href = "https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/" Thank you to DT for making a video explaining this process </p>
+<p align="left"> I use the git bare repository method for managing my dotfiles.Here is an article about this method of managing your dotfiles Thank you to DT for making a video explaining this process </p>